Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Introduction

 \section{Introduction}

-A core challenge in machine learning lies in capturing the interactions between multiple features or signals.
-Despite progress in new models that seem to better capture interactions from increasingly complex real-world multimodal datasets, several fundamental research questions remain: \textit{How can we quantify the interactions that are necessary to solve a multimodal task?} \textit{Subsequently, what type of interactions are our multimodal models actually capturing?} This paper aims to formalize these research questions by proposing an information-theoretic approach to quantify the \textit{nature} and \textit{degree} of feature interactions.
-Our mathematical framework and associated empirical quantification brings together $2$ previously disjoint research fields: Partial Information Decomposition (PID) in information theory~\cite{williams2010nonnegative,bertschinger2014quantifying,griffith2014quantifying} and multimodal machine learning~\cite{liang2022foundations,baltruvsaitis2018multimodal}.
-PID provides precise definitions enabling the categorization of interactions into \textit{redundancy}, \textit{uniqueness}, and \textit{synergy}.
-Redundancy describes task-relevant information shared among features, uniqueness studies the task-relevant information present in only one of the features, and synergy investigates the emergence of new information when both features are present (see Figure~\ref{fig:overview}).
+A core challenge in machine learning lies in capturing the interactions between multiple input modalities.
+Learning different types of multimodal interactions is often quoted as motivation for many successful multimodal modeling paradigms, such as contrastive learning to capture redundancy~\cite{kim2021vilt,radford2021learning}, modality-specific representations to retain unique information~\cite{tsai2019learning}, as well as tensors and multiplicative interactions to learn higher-order interactions~\cite{Jayakumar2020Multiplicative,liang2019tensor,zadeh2017tensor}.
+However, several fundamental research questions remain: \textit{How can we quantify the interactions that are necessary to solve a multimodal task?} \textit{Subsequently, what are the most suitable multimodal models to capture these interactions?} This paper aims to formalize these questions by proposing an approach to quantify the \textit{nature} (i.e., which type) and \textit{degree} (i.e., the amount) of modality interactions, a fundamental principle underpinning our understanding of multimodal datasets and models~\cite{liang2022foundations}.

-Leveraging insights from neural representation learning, we propose 2 new estimators for \name\ that are accurate and scalable to large real-world multimodal datasets and models.
-The first is exact, based on convex optimization, and is able to scale to features with reasonable discrete support, while the second is an approximation based on sampling, which enables us to handle features with large discrete or even continuous supports.
-Through extensive experiments, we demonstrate that these estimated statistics play a helpful role in:

-(1) \textbf{Dataset quantification}: We apply \name\ to quantify distributions in the form of large-scale multimodal datasets, showing that these estimates match common intuition for interpretable modalities (e.g., language, vision, and audio) and yield new insights in relatively understudied domains (e.g, healthcare, HCI, and robotics).